On the Power of Foundation Models

 \section{Acknowledgements}

 This paper was greatly inspired by the fruitful interactions with the Qianfang (functor) team at the Beijing Academy of Artificial Intelligence.
-Special thanks are extended to Yue Cao and anonymous reviewers for their helpful discussions and suggestions.
+We would like to extend special thanks to Yue Cao for insightful discussions and the anonymous reviewers for their constructive feedback and suggestions.
+Our sincere appreciation also goes to Dun Liang and Yiyang Jia for their help with clarifications of the underlying category of SimCLR, and to Haozhe Jiang for suggesting a better narrative of the paper, as well as identifying a bug in the application of Theorem~\ref{thm:prompt-tuning} to large language models.
+We also acknowledge the assistance of large language models in improving the exposition and helping identify several issues in earlier drafts of the manuscript.
 This paper is supported by the Ministry of Science and Technology of the People's Republic of China, the 2030 Innovation Megaprojects ``Program on New Generation Artificial Intelligence'' (Grant No.~2021AAA0150000).